nickgogan/MongoDBAtlasDeveloperDay/compass and shell/README.md

 The following is a plaintext version of the exercises in the PDF presentations.
 It is meant to guide workshop participants through the process by providing code snippets that can be easily copy/pasted into the [MongoDB Compass GUI](https://www.mongodb.com/docs/compass/current/) and its embedded [MongoDB shell (mongosh)](https://www.mongodb.com/docs/mongodb-shell/).

 Please also refer to [the PDF of the presentation](https://github.com/nickgogan/MongoDBAtlasDeveloperDay/blob/main/DevDayPresentation_Full.pdf) to see helpful screenshots to aid in completing the exercises.
-Answers for both the Compass GUI approach and shell approach are in the PDF.
+Answers for both the Compass GUI approach and shell approach are in the PDF, but plaintext versions can be found in the `answers/` folder.
 For slides originally containing GIFs, this README will provide either plaintext explanations and/or links to tutorials that walk through exactly the same process as what was captured in the GIF.

 ## Checkpoint 0: Prerequisites
 1. As a workshop attendee/participants, please ensure that you have followed all of the [list of prerequisites](https://github.com/nickgogan/MongoDBAtlasDeveloperDay/tree/main#prerequisites).
 Then, please [install MongoDB Compass](https://www.mongodb.com/try/download/compass) and copy this repository to have access to the `wikipedia_tiny.json` file in `data/`.